 Help around the house

-Volunteers will learn the principles of earthbag construction, and gain special insight just from spending time in the inspiring landscape of the Mojave desert.
+You will learn the principles of earthbag construction, and gain special insight just from spending time in the inspiring landscape of the Mojave desert.
 Volunteers are encouraged to bring or develop an art project while visiting.
-The local dive bar (the only business in town) is an enchantingly weird place where neighbors and artists commune, carouse, and share their work at the Friday open-mic.
+The local dive bar (the only business in town) is an enchantingly weird place where neighbors and artists commune, carouse, and share their work (limited hours).

-This is a remote location with some constraints (hauling water from town, 5-volt solar electricity for phone charging, no wifi).
-Visitors should limit their stay to 1-3 nights and be prepared to work ~2-3 hours a day either in the early morning or evening.
-I provide some food and lunch/ingredients (but not 3 meals) and plenty of recommendations on cool places to explore.
-If you are an experienced outdoors adventurer / hiker / vanlifer/ leave-no-trace camper, and have your own vehicle, pay me a visit!
-Driving out for 1-3 days to help work on the earthbag dome is a worthwhile experience.
-The work can be as simple as digging sand and filling sandbags, or as complex as designing and building water catchment and solar power systems- depending on your skillset.
-You can camp in a well-staked tent (3 available on site) or in your vehicle.
+This is a remote location with some constraints (hauling water from town, 5-volt solar electricity for phone charging, adequate cell service, but no wifi).
+Visitors should limit their stay to 1-3 nights and be prepared to work ~2-3 hours a day.
+NO MEALS ARE PROVIDED.
+You must bring your own food and water.
+We have plenty of recommendations on cool places to explore.
+If you are an experienced outdoors adventurer / hiker / vanlifer/ leave-no-trace camper, and have your own vehicle, pay us a visit!
+Driving out for 1-3 days to help out and spend time in the domes is a worthwhile experience.
+Camp under the stars, in your car, tent, or in one of the earthbag domes (depending on availability).
 You must have a vehicle to visit- no exceptions.